-Retirement Living Standards
+Retirement Living Standards (Updated)

 Do you know how much money you’ll have to spend in retirement?
 Does it align with the standard of living you’re expecting?

-The Retirement Living Standards show the kinds of lifestyle someone could have in retirement and roughly how much money they might need to support that lifestyle.
+These show the kinds of lifestyle someone could have in retirement and roughly how much money they might need to support that lifestyle.

 The underlying data is taken from a cross-section of society – different ages, backgrounds, ethnicities and circumstances – to ensure that the Standards are balanced.